bvibber/aotjs/thoughts.md

 * no support for runtime eval() or new Function("source")
 * no in-process resource limits for memory or execution time

 # Prior art

 * found a random old project https://github.com/eddid/jslang
 * pretty out of date, but might have cool ideas?

-# Things to compare with
+## Things to compare with

+Big engines
 * SpiderMonkey's interpreter mode
 * ChakraCore's interpreter mode
 * V8's interpreter mode

+Smaller interpreters
+* duktape
+* jerryscript

 # How it might work